Cray-HPE/docs-csm/operations/network/management_network/canu/custom_config.md

 * Use the `--tabs` flag to select which tabs on the spreadsheet will be included.
     * These are commonly named `10G_25G_100G`, `NMN`, `HMN`, `Mountain-Management`
 * The `--corners` flag is used to input the upper left and lower right corners of the table on each tab of the worksheet.
     * The table should contain the 11 headers: **Source, Rack, Location, Slot, (Blank), Port, Destination, Rack, Location, (Blank), Port**.
-If the corners are not specified, you will be prompted to enter them for each tab.
+      If the corners are not specified, CANU will prompt for them.

 ```bash
 canu generate switch config \